sycamore-rs/sycamore/README.md

 - **[SolidJS](https://github.com/solidjs/solid): A declarative, efficient and flexible JavaScript library for building user interfaces** <br />
   Solid is a JavaScript library which greatly inspired Sycamore.
-Many concepts such as fine-grained reacitivity and components as factory functions were borrowed from Solid.
+Many concepts such as fine-grained reactivity and components as factory functions were borrowed from Solid.
 If you don't mind working with JavaScript (or TypeScript), go check it out!

 - **[Yew](https://github.com/yewstack/yew): Rust / Wasm framework for building client web apps** <br />